FDA declines to approve J&J arthritis drug sirukumab

 In April the FDA declined to approve a rheumatoid arthritis drug made by Eli Lilly and Co and partner Incyte Corp, saying additional clinical data was needed to determine the most appropriate doses of the drug, baricitinib, and to further characterize safety concerns.

-Baricitinib belongs to a class of drugs known as Jak inhibitors that include Pfizer Inc's Xeljanz and AbbVie Inc's Humira.
+Baricitinib belongs to a class of drugs known as Jak inhibitors that include Pfizer Inc's Xeljanz.

 (Reporting by Toni Clarke in Washington; Editing by Meredith Mazzilli and James Dalgleish)